Przemyslaw98/rate-calculator/README.md

 ## Starting

-In order to start enter the project directory and run command:
+To start the applicaion enter the project directory and run command:

 ### `npm start`